 Overall our methodology indicates that changes in firm discount rates account for a 3.1 percent drop in the overall market value of firms.
-Note that this number is about half of the 6.8 percent implied effect of discount rates on the aggregate market value of firm equity (as computed in the previous paragraph).
-As in the previous section, this reflects the dampening effect of leverage (see Equation (15)): as firms issue a mix of debt and
+Note that this number is about half

-19Relatedly, Knox and Vissing-Jorgensen (2022) propose to only use the reduced-form changes in the yields of Treasuries and in the equity-premium bound to back out discount rates.
+&lt;sup>16Relatedly, Knox and Vissing-Jorgensen (2022) propose to only use the reduced-form changes in the yields of Treasuries and in the equity-premium bound to back out discount rates.
 The downsides of this methodology are that (i) the equity-premium bound is only a lower bound on the "true" equity premium and that (ii) it is only available up to a three-year maturity.
 Our VAR methodology solves these two issues at the cost of assuming more structure on the evolution of the economy.

-equity, the required return on their assets (a weighted average of the required returns on their debt and on their equity) rises less than the required return on their equity.
+of the 6.8 percent implied effect of discount rates on the aggregate market value of firm equity (as computed in the previous paragraph).
+As in the previous section, this reflects the dampening effect of leverage (see equation (16)): as firms issue a mix of debt and equity, the required return on their assets (a weighted average of the required returns on their debt and on their equity) rises less than the required return on their equity.